expired tofu

 Sign 3: It became soft

-The texture is a very important indicator of the correctness of the product.
+The texture is a very important indicator of the correctness of the silken tofu.
 Tofu is relatively firm at its best, so if you notice that the mass has become gooey and too soft, it is probably a sign that the shelf life has expired.

 Depending on the types of tofu such as storebought or homemade tofu, fresh or leftover tofu, the taste of tofu might vary.
-However, if you’re a regular tofu eater and you find the taste or smell of your tofu is off, it’s also a sign that it might already be spoiled.
+However, if you’re a regular tofu lover and you find the taste of your tofu is off or it has a sour smell, it’s also a sign that it might already be spoiled.

 What Is The Best Way To Store Tofu Properly?